nuwave/lighthouse/docs/master/testing/phpunit.md

 ]);
 ```

-For asserting that a broadcast never happened you can use `assertGraphQLNotBroadcasted`
+To assert a broadcast never happened:

 ```
 // nothing that causes a broadcast to this channel